EditPad ProEditPad Pro

 Configuring EditPad Pro for Linux

-Next, select Options|Configure File Types in the menu.
-You'll need to change the default encoding for most, if not all, file types.
+Select Options|Configure File Types in the menu.
+You’ll need to change the default encoding for most, if not all, file types.
 Click on the Encoding tab.
-Click on each of the file types in the list (one by one), and change the encoding settings.
+Select the file types you want to change in the list at the left.
+You can select as many as you like using Shift+click and/or Ctrl+click.
 Set the default line break style to Linux (LF only).
 If the default text encoding is a Windows code page, change it into an ISO-8859 code page or UTF-8.
-If you're unsure, select UTF-8.
+If you’re unsure, select UTF-8.
 Most modern Linux distributions use UTF-8 for all text files.
-You may also need to turn on the option not to write the byte order marker.
+Turn off the option to write the byte order marker, but turn on the option to preserve its presence.
 Byte order markers are far less common on Linux than on Windows, and some applications cannot handle them.

 Glitches Running EditPad Pro with Wine